Kuldeep-007/TODOApp/README.md

 About the project
 ------------------------------------------------------
 This is a TODO app which can help you to record your daily tasks.
 You can complete a task or delete a task if its not required.
-You cna also re-schedule a task by editing a task.
+You can also re-schedule a task by editing a task.

 Built With
 ------------------------------------------------------